masterquiroga/tls1.q/README.md

 This repository allows a fellow scientist to reproduce research for the comparison of post-quantum vs classical TLS protocols, with an experimental design that takes architecture and signature schemes into account.

-The repository file is loosely based on the [cookiecutter data science template](https://drivendata.github.io/cookiecutter-data-science/#directory-structure) adapted to R.
+The repository structure is loosely inspired by the [cookiecutter data science template](https://drivendata.github.io/cookiecutter-data-science/#directory-structure), and adapted to R.

 ## Requirements

 To reproduce this research you need:
 - [R language](https://cloud.r-project.org/)
 - [GNU Make](https://www.gnu.org/software/make/)
+- Runtime dependencies for the R packages (see the [renv.lock](./renv.lock) file)
-- PQTLS experimental data (see the sample layout in `data/sample/input`)
+- PQTLS experimental data (see the sample data in [data/sample/input](./data/sample/input))

 ## Setup